lsst-sqre/safir/docs/set-up-from-template.rst

 .. prompt:: bash

    git clone https://github.com/lsst/templates
-   templatekit -r templates make roundtable_fastapi_bot
+   templatekit -r templates make fastapi_safir_app

 Answer the prompts, and move into that directory in your shell.